Princess of Asturias Awards

-They were declared of "exceptional contribution to the cultural heritage of Humanity" by UNESCO in 2005.
+They were declared of "exceptional contribution to the cultural heritage of Humanity" by UNESCO in 2004.

 Background

 The Prince of Asturias Awards were established on 24 September 1980, with the creation of the Prince of Asturias Foundation, in a ceremony presided by Felipe, Prince of Asturias, then heir to the throne of Spain, "to consolidate links between the Principality and the Prince of Asturias, and to contribute to, encourage and promote scientific, cultural and humanistic values that form part of mankind's universal heritage".
+The first awards ceremony was held on 31 October 1981.

-Following the accession of the Prince as King of Spain on 19 June 2014, it was announced that from 2015, the foundation and the awards are to be renamed the Princess of Asturias Awards to reflect the new heiress presumptive to the Spanish throne, Leonor, Princess of Asturias.
-King Felipe will continue to preside over the awards ceremony until the Princess of Asturias turns 18 (the age of majority for Spanish royal purposes) on 31 October 2023.
-Princess Leonor first attended the ceremony, handed out awards to winners and delivered her first speech ever as heiress to the crown during the 39th Princess of Asturias Awards Ceremony on 18 October 2019.
-Her father, then Prince Felipe, did the same during the 1st Prince of Asturias Awards Ceremony on 31 October 1981.
+Following Felipe's accession as King of Spain in 2014, the foundation and the awards were renamed to reflect the new heiress presumptive to the Spanish throne, Leonor, Princess of Asturias.
+King Felipe continued to preside over the awards ceremony until the Princess of Asturias turned 18 (the age of majority for Spanish royal purposes) on 31 October 2023.
+Princess Leonor first attended the ceremony, handed out awards to winners and delivered her first speech as heiress during the 39th Princess of Asturias Awards Ceremony on 18 October 2019.

-If a laureate does not attend to the ceremony to collect the award he receives neither the sculpture nor the monetary prize, even if the absence is because of force majeure.
-Only a few laureates have not attended, among them are Bob Dylan, who refused to go to Oviedo in 2007 but asked for the sculpture unsuccessfully, writer Philip Roth in 2012 for medical reasons and Pau and Marc Gasol in 2015, who were not allowed to attend by their NBA teams.
+If a laureate does not attend to the ceremony to collect their award, they receive neither the sculpture nor the monetary prize, even if the absence is because of force majeure.
+Only a few laureates have not attended; among them are Bob Dylan, who refused to go to Oviedo in 2007 but asked for the sculpture unsuccessfully, writer Philip Roth in 2012 for medical reasons, and Pau and Marc Gasol in 2015, who were not allowed to attend by their NBA teams.

-Categories and Laureates
+Categories and laureates

 Prince or Princess of Asturias Award for the Arts

-First awarded in 1981 it is aimed at recognizing the work of fostering and advancing the art of film-making, theatre, dance, music, photography, painting, sculpture, architecture or any other form of artistic expression.
+First awarded in 1981, this category is aimed at fostering the art of film-making, theatre, dance, music, photography, painting, sculpture, architecture or any other form of artistic expression.

 Prince or Princess of Asturias Award for Communication and Humanities

-First awarded in 1981 it is aimed at recognizing the work of fostering and advancing the sciences and disciplines considered humanistic activities or any activity related to social communication in any of its forms.
+First awarded in 1981 for sciences and disciplines considered humanistic activities or any activity related to social communication in any of its forms.